ingxfm/pandas_test/README.md

 # pandas_test
-Trying out Pandas for Python.
+Processing weather data with Pandas for Python.